 If you were doing a group project or picking someone for dodgeball, would you want your significant other on your team?
 Whether it comes to being on the same team in a parenting challenge, having an argument with your in-laws or disagreeing with friends on where to vacation, it's important to always be on your partner's team.
 This type of loyalty creates strength and trust within the limits of your relational boundaries with one another and provides for optimal health in your relationship.

-Laughter and Letting Go
+10. Laughter and Letting Go

 At the end of the day, when your job has worn you out, when the kids wouldn't go to bed, when the bills weren't paid on time, you have to be able to laugh and let go.
-We're usually not in control of what happens to us, but mostly in control of how we react.
+We're usually not in control of what happens to us, but we are mostly in control of how we react.